-By definition, disaster preparedness professionals are master craftsmen at planning.
-It isn’t in their nature to wait for something catastrophic to happen before taking action.
-These forward-thinking individuals identify the challenges that could be brought on by natural and man-made disasters, and they proactively develop actionable plans to mitigate hazards.
+By definition, disaster preparedness professionals are master craftsmen when it comes to planning.
+It is not in their nature to wait for something catastrophic to happen before taking action.
+These forward-thinking individuals identify the challenges that could be brought on by both natural and man-made disasters and proactively develop actionable disaster preparedness plans to mitigate hazards.
 When disasters do occur, this careful planning can save lives, reduce injuries and minimize property damage.
-With GCU’s Master Of Science In Leadership With An Emphasis In Homeland Security And Emergency Management, you can become the most prepared professional and build a career that aims to help others in times of crises.

 Identifying the Basic Stages of Planning

-Disaster preparedness professionals are trained to apply established methodologies to develop comprehensive plans.
+Disaster preparedness professionals are trained to apply established methodologies when developing comprehensive plans.
 The five basic stages are:

 The research stage involves identifying vulnerabilities, resources, capacities and hazards.
-The plan is written during the next stage, and this is followed by publishing the plan, making it accessible to key organizations in the community and providing training.
+During the next stage, the plan is written.
+It is then published, making it accessible to key organizations in the community who can use it to provide training.
 The operations stage of emergency preparedness planning involves testing various portions of the plan.
 All disaster preparedness plans must be dynamic, “living” documents that are frequently updated and revised as needed.

 Understanding Urban and Regional Planning

 The process is similar for both urban and regional emergency planning.
 In both cases, the central questions to be answered during an emergency are, “What resource is where?” and “How can those resources be distributed or used to meet needs?”
 One of the early stages of creating a comprehensive preparedness plan is to research the following factors for any given area:

 - Social relations